-- Using the same knife for every task.
+- Do not use the same knife for every task.

-- Never use glass or hard cutting boards.
+- Never use glass or hard cutting boards as a cutting surface.

 - Never leave a knife in the sink.

-- More expensive does not always mean better.
+- More expensive knives do not always mean better.

 - Never let your knife sit with food residue.